fcBIM/gruppe38/Assignments/Assignment 4/README.md

 - Group 38: consisting of Frede Søndergaard Møllegaard s203729 and Kasper Holst s233432
 - Focus area: Materials / LCA / Sustainability Assessment
 - This tool is targeting the BIMrole level 2 - Analyst.
+## Title
+Automatization of matching Ifc data with environmental data
 ## Brief summary
 Our script can extract materials within an IfcMaterialLayer and match it with environmental data, by creating a Bag Of Word matrix, to run a cosine similarity check.
 In the end five materials will be suggested to the specific IfcMaterialLayer.